israpps/Open-PS2-Loader/README.md

 For loading games by SMB protocol, you need to share a folder (ex: PS2SMB) on the host machine or NAS device and make sure that it has full read and write permissions.
-USB Advance/Extreme format is optional - \*.ISO images are supported using the folder structure above with the bonus that DVD9 images don't have to be split if your SMB device uses the NTFS or EXT3/4 file system.
+USB Advance/Extreme format is optional - \*.ISO images are supported using the folder structure above.

 </p>
 </details>